LIFE STORY

 True, things have improved since, and have helped contribute to the numbers of young Australians now able to live and work in Japan – the working holiday visa system especially which John Menadue, partly at my urging, managed to push through the Japanese and Australian bureaucracies..

-But for the people at the top good Japanese speakers continue to be regarded as ‘Jappies.’
+But for the people at the top, good Japanese speakers continue to be regarded as ‘Jappies.’

 And for a long time few were able to make it to top positions.

-This lack of an educated elite with a genuine interest in and understanding of Asia and Asian languages has been the major reason for the extraordinary ease with which Australia could switch to anti-China attitudes,
+This lack of an educated elite with a genuine interest in and understanding of Asia and Asian languages has been the major reason for the extraordinary ease with which Australia years later could switch to anti-China attitudes,

 Sad.